 - If you have ABS brakes, know how they feel when they engage, so you don’t panic and that you understand what denotes slippery conditions– even if your car is still in control.

 - Walking and cycling on black ice is also dangerous and can cause you to slip.
 Cyclists need to take extra care as slipping can lead you into the pathway of car and truck traffic.

 - Have snow tires fitted before the temperatures drop low enough to cause black ice.
 This is especially important if you’re traveling outside your urban areas or not familiar with the roads and weather conditions.

 - Stay off the phone, and don’t mess with the radio.
 Pay attention to the road, or you might wreck!

 - A good tip for any ice driving is to avoid sudden movements.
 Quickly turning your tires, accelerating or braking can cause you to lose traction.
 One way to adapt your driving style to winter travel is to imagine an egg between your foot and the gas and brake pedals.
 Make it a priority to keep the imaginary egg intact.
 You’ll find yourself driving more cautiously in no time.

 - If the weather is bad and the conditions are likely to result in black ice, try to stay home and avoid driving at all.

-Winter driving can be hazardous and scary when there is ice and snow.
-Additional preparations can help make a trip safer and/or help motorists to better deal with an emergency.
+Winter driving with ice and snow can be hazardous.
+Additional preparations can help make a trip safer and/or help motorists better deal with an emergency.

 Maintain Your Car: